fross123/csv_to_qlab/website/docs/tutorial-basics/prepare-csv-file.md

 This accepts either "true" or "false" to check the box for "Stop Target When Done"

 #### Fade Opacity
-Per QLab Docs, only 0 or 1 is accpeted.
+Per QLab Docs, only 0 or 1 is accepted.
-:::note
+:::tip
 Also activates the checkbox next to opacity
 :::